-For information on configuring SSL for your web server or web site, see the following guidance:
+For information on configuring SSL for your web server or website, see IIS 7.0: http://learn.iis.net/page.aspx/144/how-to-setup-ssl-on-iis-70/.

-- IIS 6.0: https://www.miarosoft.com/technet/prodtechnol/WindowsServer2008/Library/IS/56bd/977-14f8-4867-9c51-34c34fcd48b04mspx?mfr=true - IIS 7.0: http://learn.iis.net/page.aspx/144/how-to-setup-ssl-on-iis-70/

-When creating cookies programmatically, the javax.servlet.http.Cookie API allows servlets and JSP pages to set the Secure flag for application-specific cookies using the call setSecure(true).
-Unfortunately, there is no standardized way to communicate to the container that cookies such as JSESSIONID or JSESSIONIDSSO should be set securely.
-Most containers will automatically set the secure flag when a session is created over an HTTPS link, but you should verify this using the test procedures detailed above.
+• When creating cookies programmatically in Java, the javax.servlet.http.Cookie API allows servlets and JSP pages to set the Secure flag for application-specific cookies using the call setSecure(true).
+Unfortunately, there's no standardized way to communicate to the container that cookies such as JSESSIONID or JSESSIONIDSSO is set securely.
+Most containers will automatically set the secure flag when a session is created over an HTTPS link.
+But, you can verify this using the test procedures listed in the previous section.